Rita McKeough: Alternator, 2008-2012

 2008, Nuit Blanche, Toronto; 2009, ArtCity Festival, Calgary; 2009, Art in the Streets Festival, Lethbridge; 2012, Oh Canada!
 Massachusetts Museum of Contemporary Art, Boston.

 In bocca al lupo—In the mouth of the wolf, 1991–92

-Inspired by French feminist writers Hélène Cixous and Luce Irigaray and the punk icon Patti Smith, McKeough created a ninety-minute operatic performance/installation with a six piece choir, two solo vocalists, three musicians, six dancers, a prerecorded audio tape and slide and video projections.
-Audience and performers were engulfed by a large wooden figure.
+Inspired by French feminist writers Hélène Cixous and Luce Irigaray and the punk icon Patti Smith, McKeough created a ninety-minute operatic performance/installation with a six-piece choir, two solo vocalists, three musicians, six dancers, a prerecorded audio tape and slide and video projections.
+The audience and performers were engulfed by a large wooden figure.
 The work was created to foster a collective, tangible voice to women's anger.

 Take it to the Teeth, 1993

 This work, created with her collaborator Cheryl L'Hirondelle, was an installation and performance at the Glenbow Museum in 1993.
 Here McKeough and L'Hirondelle literally chewed through the museum walls to expose eight concealed audio tapes.
 The work poignantly created a dynamic between domestic abuse and empowered the female agency that recovers silenced voice.